 The notion of hybrid cloud computing is gaining traction.

-While the concept isn't all that new, vendors are constantly adding to the ways IT managers can effectively migrate and manage these
+While the concept isn't all that new, vendors are constantly adding to the ways IT managers can effectively migrate and manage these mixed environments.
+And new providers spring up frequently, which makes evaluating them all that much harder.
+Assuming you're ready to hop into the cloud, what are the right steps to take with a hybrid offering?

 First, understand any infrastructure available from your cloud provider, particularly when it comes to using virtual private networks (VPNs), segmenting the cloud into a series of virtual LANs and setting up (and tearing down) virtual machine (VM) instances in the cloud.